Types of Faculty Roles

 Graduate Program Chair

-The chair is the academic leader and administrative head of the graduate program.
+The chair is the academic leader and administrative head of a graduate program.
 The chair automatically has signature authority on all forms and petitions related to the program.
+In a departmentally based program, the department chair is responsible for the graduate program, even if day-to-day operations of the program are delegated to another individual deemed to be the Graduate Program Chair.
+See below for appointment of a Graduate Group Chair.

-The official duties of a Graduate Program Chair are equivalent in departmental or group-based programs, and these duties are outlined in Appendix A of the UC-wide APM 245, and in the UC Davis APM 245B Exhibit A.
+The official duties of any Graduate Program Chair (whether a department chair, a graduate group chair, or a program chair delegated by a department chair) are equivalent in departmental or group-based programs, and these duties are outlined in Appendix A of the UC-wide APM 245, and in the UC Davis APM 245B Exhibit A.

 Graduate Program Chairs advise program members and students on: